-Identify all long-term assets.
-Long-term assets include items such as buildings, land, equipment and office furniture.
+Next, identify all long-term assets such as buildings, land, equipment and office furniture.
 A long-term asset will be converted into cash in over one year.
 For example, assume a corporation has $25,000 equipment, $40,000 land and $75,000 building.
 In this instance, the corporation has $140,000 total long-term assets.

-Add total long-term assets with total current assets to determine a corporation’s total assets.
-Assuming a corporation has $140,000 in long-term assets and $31,700 in current assets, the company will have total assets of $171,700
+Finally, add total long-term assets with total current assets to determine a corporation’s total assets.
+Assuming a corporation has $140,000 in long-term assets and $31,700 in current assets, the company will have total assets of $171,700.

-Tally the corporation’s current liabilities.
-Current liabilities are obligations the corporation must pay within one year.
+First, tally the corporation’s current liabilities, which are obligations the corporation must pay within one year.
 Examples of current liabilities include accounts payable, notes due within one year, salaries and wages payable, interest payable and taxes payable.
 A company with $20,000 accounts payable, interest payable of $4,500, wages and salaries payable of $12,000, and interest payable of $3,200 has total current liabilities of $39,700.

-Add total current liabilities with total long-term liabilities.
+Finally, sum the total current liabilities with the total long-term liabilities.
 If current liabilities equal $39,700 and total long-term liabilities equal $90,000, then the company's total liabilities are $129,700.